RandyGaul/cute_framework/doc/protocol.md

         port                   uint16_t
     <end if>
 <end for>
-<zeroes padded to 656 bytes>              Counting from the end of the REST SECTION.
+<zeroes padded to 632 bytes>              Counting from the beginning of the PUBLIC SECTION.
 ---  END PUBLIC SECTION  ---
-connect token nonce            24 bytes
 --  BEGIN SECRET SECTION  --
 client id                      uint64_t   Unique identifier for a particular client. client to server key           32 bytes   Client uses to encrypt packets, server uses to decrypt packets. server to client key           32 bytes   Server uses to encrypt packets, client uses to decrypt packets. user data                      256 bytes  Space for the user to store whatever auxiliary data they need.
 ---  END SECRET SECTION  ---
-HMAC bytes                     16 bytes   Written and used by encryption primitives to verify key signature.
+signature                      64 bytes
 ```

 The *connect token packet* is sent as-is without modification to a game server in the list.
 All game servers are valid choices, but it is recommended to start by making an attempt to connect to the first server in the list.
 If a failure occurs (for example the server is full), the client can move onto the next server in the list.
 Storing only a single server in the list is acceptable, but it is recommended to have more than one if possible, to improve the chances a client can successfully connect to a game server and play.